fhmjones/fhmjones.github.io/_sources/gettingstarted.md

 Jupyter software is easily installed following directions under the heading **Getting Started with Classic Jupyter Notebook** on the [Jupyter installation](https://jupyter.org/install.html) page.
 Do NOT bother installing JupyterLab at this stage.

 ## 4. Using Jupyter Notebook for the first time.
 A well-paced tutorial from August 2020 is [How to Use Jupyter Notebook in 2020: A Beginner’s Tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).
+HOWEVER, assuming you have carried out steps 1-3 above (or their equivalent), ignore the **Installation** section.

-The introduction to using Jupyter notebooks starts at the top and goes to the section "**Example Analysis**".
+The introduction to using Jupyter notebooks starts at **Creating Your First Notebook** and goes to the section "**Example Analysis**".

 After that, the tutorial becomes more of a "python" tutorial.
 It is quite good and worthwhile if you are new to Python.
 The third section called "**Sharing Your Notebooks**" introduces you to GitHub - again, it is well done, and worthwhile if you are new to using GitHub. *(Note: this tutorial is online, but apparently not "opensource".
 We may want to find one that has a Creative Commons license, so we can clone it and take charge of it for future maintenance purposes.)*